anyaevostinar/anyaevostinar.github.io/classes/201-s26/hw7.md

 _If you work alone, you should say so instead._

+## AI policy

+Again, **regardless of whether you use any genAI, you need to complete the** `AI Log` at the end of the assignment to satisfy the advanced requirement.
+[Here is the homework helper bot for homework 7]().

+If you choose not to use genAI at all, you must state that for your AI Log (and I fully support this choice).
+I'd be interested in your reasons, though it's not required to write them in the log for every assignment.

+If you do choose to use genAI, you should log it in the `AI Log` comment at the end of the assignment in the same format as previous assignments.

+This log requirement is both to give me an idea of whether the chatbots are providing correct information and if they are actually being helpful.
+If you manage to get them to produce solutions or otherwise inappropriate responses, please let me know asap so that I can prevent it from undermining everyone's learning further.
+Remember that you should also include any external genAI resources that you use, even the AI summary shown in search results.

 ## Note on style:

 The following style guidelines are expected moving forward: